Maybe you were about to give a big presentation at work or you were at a dinner party recently and you had this thought:

 If your teeth are chipped, cracked, stained or broken, and you do not have any underlying issues that would first require more extensive dental work, then you’re likely a great candidate for porcelain veneers.

 That being said, the only way to know for sure is to schedule your veneers appointment at our office where we will be happy to address any questions you have regarding porcelain veneers.

 At Shining Smiles, we’re about much more than “fixing your teeth.”
 Our ultimate goal is to ensure that our patients have more self-confidence based on the care we provide.

 We’ve had many veneers patients who went from having a broken smile to having a beautiful smile that would rival any Hollywood actor or actress.

 If you want to walk into a room and smile confidently instead of trying to hide your teeth, we’re here to help.
-Give our Lost Mountain/Powder Springs dental office a call today, or contact us right here on our website to schedule your consultation.
+Give our Marietta dental office a call today, or contact us right here on our website to schedule your consultation.